Excel Moving Averages (Table of Contents)

-Step 4: For Input Range select the sales data from B2 to B13.
-We have not selected the heading so leave out Labels in First Row check box.
+Step 4: For Input Range, select the sales data from B2 to B13.
+We have not selected the heading so leave out Labels in the First Row check box.

-Step 6: Select the Output Range cell as C2 cell.
+Step 6: Select the Output Range cell as a C2 cell.

 Step 7: Select the Chart Output if you need a chart to show the trend.
 Click OK to complete the moving average calculation.

-Step 8: Now we have resulted from C2 to C13.
-First 2 cells show #N/A, because we have selected the interval as 3 from 3rd cell onwards we have results.
+Step 8: Now, we have resulted from C2 to C13.
+The first 2 cells show #N/A because we have selected the interval as 3 from the 3rd cell onwards, we have results.